Shiby-Mathew/Logo-Maker/README.md

 - Create SVG logo using user input
 - Multiple prompts asking user for text, text-color, shape and shape color
-- Once logo is created that will save in .svg format and saved in a file
+- Once logo is created, it will be saved in .svg format

 ## Unit Test Screen shot